 In that situation I’d advise getting a project management mentor.
 It’s really valuable to have someone to turn to for all the things that you can’t quite deal with alone.
 Actually, you probably can deal with them alone because you have to – and project managers tend to thrive on the problem solving aspects of the job.
 But it’s always nice to have someone to chat to and offload onto and that’s where a mentor can be amazingly helpful.

 “Leaders have to be a cheerleader and a bulldozer at the exact same time,” Tera said.
 You have to be able to look at the whole scope of everything and make it tangible.

 She talked about being able to lead a team and also lead a room, which is important for effective project meetings – whether your room is virtual or an actual, physical building where you can all hang out.

-Enter your email below to download a copy of my free business acumen checklist to help you boost your professional skills at work.
+- Enter your email below to get access to the resource library of project management documents, which includes a copy of my free business acumen checklist to help you boost your professional skills at work.